 - Manly Gay: "The man whom Dagdar loved" — a direct extract from the game ending.

 - The Pirates Who Don't Do Anything: Though Marty is still called a bandit, he doesn't do any banditry anymore.

 - Stone Wall: Marty's defense, build, and HP are really, really good.
-On the flipside, his Skill and speed are really, really poor.
+On the flipside, his skill and speed are really, really poor.
 For starters, his skill and speed is a flat 0.

 - Bishōnen: He's a very pretty man.

 - Death by a Thousand Cuts: Makes up for his lackluster attack with the Adept skill, which allows him to attack up to four times in a single round, and three movement stars, which gives him a 15% chance to attack again in the same turn.